sf-wdi-26/modules/w05/d01/m1/readme.md

-# Intro to rails
+# Intro to Rails

 ### Objectives
 *After this lesson, students will be able to:*

-- Create a new Rails application with PostgreSQL
+- Create a new Rails app
-- Describe similarities between Sinatra routing & Rails routing
+- Describe similarities between Sinatra and Rails routing
 - Generate a controller
-- Create methods for a RESTful controller
+- Create RESTful routes & actions
-- Create views
+- Create erb views
-- Generate a model
+- Generate activerecord models

 ### Preparation
 *Before this lesson, students should already be able to:*

-- Execute ruby code in `irb`
+- Build a Sinatra application
 - Explain the difference between HTTP request/request
 - Explain MVC
 - Describe SQL